May 11, 2021

 If it is important for your employees to do this training, it is important to set aside the time for them to do it on the job.

-Saying “We want you to do this time management skills training, but there’s no time during the work day, so do it after work hours.” is just bad practice.
+Saying “We want you to improve time management skills, but there’s no time during the work day, so do it after work hours.” is just bad practice.

 Just like any skill, there are going to be differences in the abilities of your employees to manage their time well even after your training program.